chaff <- read_table("data-raw/chaff.txt")

 13.5.3 Check assumptions

-We might expect marks, and thus the difference between marks to be normally distributed.
-However, this is a very small sample and choosing a non-parametric test instead would be sensible.
-We will continue with this example to demonstrate how to interpret and report on the result of a parametric paired-samples test (paired-samples t-test).
+We might expect marks to be normally distributed.
+However, this is a very small sample, and choosing a non-parametric test instead would be reasonable.
+However, we will continue with this example to demonstrate how to interpret and report on the result of a parametric paired-samples test (paired-samples t-test).

 ggplot(mapping = aes(x = mod$residuals)) +